naduran/IBIO4490/01-Linux/Readme.md

     ```bash
     find . -name "*.tiff" -exec identify {} \; | grep -i gray | wc -l
     ```

-    	159 grayscale images in total.
+    	There are 159 grayscale images in total.

 5. Create a script to copy all *color* images to a different folder Lines that start with # are comments